qewaru/win-server-setup/README.md

 > **FAQ:** *What `OU=x,DC=y,DC=z` stands for?*
 >
 > **Answer:** OU - Organizational Unit in your AD (used for department separation, with different policies/permissions).
 DC - splited name of your domain.
 For exmaple, if your full domain is `mycooldomain.local`, then DC will be `DC=mycooldomain,DC=local`.

+## Setting Up GPO for Security
+GPO (Group Policy Object) contain rules/permissions/restrictions for chosen Group/OU/Computer/Users in the domain.
+Just like with User & Group creation, fastest and easiest way will be to use PowerShell scripts.
+> *You can find the scripts [here](./scripts)*

+Script for GPO creation contains must-have rules and **does not** read from `.csv` file.
+Logic of the scripts is:
+1. Creating password security policy - setting minimum length and forcing complexity
+2. Disabling access for CMD and Control Panel for non-administrative users
+3. Optionally there is added restriction of USB storage drives (to use the rule, uncomment the command)

 ## **Troubleshooting**
 > Problem: DNS Server warning about failed synchronization